Takoma Junction Redevelopment

-The City and NDC solicited community input on specific design elements for the Takoma Junction redevelopment project through public meetings and an on-line survey.
+The City and NDC solicited community input in February and March 2017 on specific design elements for the Takoma Junction redevelopment project through public meetings and an on-line survey.
 The surveys were designed to mirror the community meetings on form, character and retail as well as public realm, access and mobility.
-The presentation slides are available in the column on the right, under 2017 Updates: Community meetings.
-NDC is reviewing the feedback received and summarizing the input to present to Council on May 10.
+NDC and Streetsense reviewed the feedback received, summarized the input, and presented to Council on May 10.
 2017.
+The presentation slides for the public meetings and the Council meeting are available in the column on the right, under 2017 Updates.

 Community Consultation Process Advisory Committee

 The City Council appointed the Community Consultation Process Advisory Committee to help facilitate community input and feedback at critical stages of the Takoma Junction development project.
 The Committee’s work has been completed, now that the community meetings and survey are finished.

 NDC – TPSS Co-op Letter of Intent Negotiations

 The Development Agreement (Section 4) included a list of actions that must be undertaken within a specified timeframe.
 One action was the submission of a Letter of Intent (LOI), executed by NDC and the TPSS Co-op.
 An LOI is a non-binding agreement that establishes the terms and conditions of a future lease arrangement between a landlord (NDC) and a tenant (Co-op).
 The LOI was not signed by the deadline and Council authorized NDC to seek a new anchor tenant on January 11, 2017.

 The reports submitted by NDC detailing the status of their negotiations with the Co-op regarding the required LOI are posted below.
 The City is not a party to these negotiations.